President: Dedmer B. Van de Waal (Netherlands)

 Philipp Hess (France)

 Initially focusing on domoic acid and saxitoxins in UK (1998).
 In 2001, implemented chemical testing for lipophilic toxins in parallel to mouse bioassays (IE).
-Subsequently, toxin isolation and reference materials for official control, proficiency testing for shellfish toxins within QUASIMEME, method validation and standardisation for domoic acid and lipophilic toxins (UK-FSA, EU-project BIOTOX, ECVAM, CEN, INAB, AFNOR, AOAC Presidential Task Force for Phycotoxin Methods).
+Subsequently, toxin isolation and reference materials for official control, proficiency testing for shellfish toxins within QUASIMEME, method validation and standardisation for domoic acid and lipophilic toxins.
 He also contributed to risk evaluation through WGs (Irish, UK & French Food Safety Agencies, EFSA, FAO/IOC/WHO, Codex alimentarius).
-Since 2008, P. Hess continues studies on phycotoxins at Ifremer (FR).
+Since 2008, P. Hess continues studies on phycotoxins at Ifremer (FR) where he currently heads a research unit on the Physiology & Toxins of HABs.
 Research interests cover the biodiversity and ecological role of toxic algae and detection, chemistry, diversity and impact of phycotoxins on marine ecosystems and human health.
-The laboratory performs algal culture for the production of purified toxins and generic methods for biodiscovery, based on miniaturised bioassays and mass spectrometry.
-He teaches a course on phycotoxins at Nantes University and is the adjunct director of the regional Research Federation on ocean & coastal activities (IUML).
-Since 2011, he contributes to communicating science to policy stakeholders through the European Science Foundation Marine Board WG “Oceans and Human Health”, has assisted the EU-FVO (Food and Veterinary Office) as expert at inspections of EU and third countries for compliance of shellfish production with EU regulations, and he represents France on the Intergovernmental Panel on Harmful Algal Blooms (IOC-UNESCO).
-Since 2013, he directs the French research network on toxic algae and their toxins (PHYCOTOX).
+The laboratory performs algal culture to understand physiology of HABs and generic methods for biodiscovery & purification, based on miniaturised bioassays, preparative separation and mass spectrometry.
+He teaches a course on phycotoxins at Nantes University and acted as the adjunct director of the regional Research Federation Oceans & Coasts (IUML) from 2009-2012.
+From 2013 - 2023, he co-directed the French research network on HABs (PHYCOTOX).
+He contributed to communicating science to policy stakeholders through the ESF Marine Board WG “Oceans and Human Health”, acted as expert for EU-FVO (Food and Veterinary Office) at inspections of EU and third countries for compliance of shellfish production with EU regulations, and he represents France on the Intergovernmental Panel on Harmful Algal Blooms (IPHAB IOC-UNESCO), which he chairs since 2023.

 Mitsunori Iwataki (Japan)